Powder coating is done at a local Powder Coating Pro shop

 The result is heat-adhered surface, more resistant to scratches than any paint, applied profesionally and actually more affordable than using car paint.
 Car paint requires multiple applications (primer, paint, clear coat) and is a lot more prone to rock chips, scratches, peeling, etc.

-Picking a roof rack - Lowrider/Slim and Steel/Aluminum:
+Picking a roof rack - Lowrider or Slim models:

 Pick Lowrider if:

-* you are looking for maximum roof usage
+* you are looking for maximum roof usage, and 37" vs 30" top width

 Pick Slim if: